hardbyte/rust-telemetry-example/README.md

 In the case of kafka we create a linked span rather than continuing the parent span.

-The `tracing-opentelemetry` crate is subscribes to `tracing` and exports the traces to the **OpenTelemetry Collector** using `opentelemetry-otlp`.
+The `tracing-opentelemetry` crate exposes a `tracing` subscriber that exports the traces to the **OpenTelemetry Collector** using `opentelemetry-otlp`.

 **Span metrics** are calculated from the trace data using the otel collector along with exemplars.